jamescherti/buffer-terminator.el/README.md

 ## Testimonials from users

 - [ouboub](https://github.com/jamescherti/buffer-terminator.el/issues/10#issuecomment-3190700326): "I just did, thanks for nice package, wish I have known about it earlier..."
+- [2ck](https://github.com/jamescherti/buffer-terminator.el/issues/11#issue-3729240100) "thank you for this package which managed to actually kill my old buffers, which midnight-mode couldn't."

 ## Author and License